coreos/quay-docs/guides/building.md

 If `subdir` is specified to be the subdirectory in the build trigger setup, only the Dockerfile within it is visible to the build.
 This means that you cannot use the `ADD` command in the Dockerfile to add `file`, because it is outside of the build context.

 Unlike the Docker Hub, the Dockerfile is part of the build context on Quay.
-Thus, it must not appear in .dockerignore file.
+Thus, it must not appear in the `.dockerignore` file.